codedeki/Adventure-Tours-App-Front-End/README.md

 I made this site for a tourism service.

 The site is viewable here: https://codedeki.github.io/Full-Stack-Shopping-Site-Front-End/.
-Designed by Jonas Schmedtmann.

 ## Front-End Web Development using modern practices including:
 * HTML